 - 9am – Let Skiidy Gonzales whizz you up the hill!
 The flight time to Geneva is around 1hr 30 mins, so allowing for the 1hr time difference, you’ll be landing before 9am.
 If you book a great local transfer company, such as Skiidy Gonzales to bring you up the hill, you’ll be in Les Gets by late morning (driving time is 1h 15 mins).

 - 11am – Quick change and pick up kit.
 In most chalets and hotels your room will not be available until 4pm, so it’s important to choose somewhere where they will give you space to get your salopettes on and store your luggage for the day.
-If you’re staying at Chalet Virolet, we’ll of course do this and then, following a swift cuppa we’ll walk to Desire Sports in the village with you to get your kit hire sorted.
+If you’re staying at Chalet Virolet, Chalet Teleporte or Apartment Le Wetzet, we’ll of course do this and then we’ll walk to Desire Sports in the village with you to get your kit hire sorted.

 - 5pm – Apres, dinner & bed.
 Time to ski down to the village, drop your kit back at Desire Sports for the night and make your way back to your chalet (perhaps with a few Apres drinks enroute?)
-If you’re staying at Chalet Virolet, we’d recommend that, once you’ve unpacked, you enjoy a relaxing soak in the hot tub and an invigorating steam before dinner!
-Following a delicious 3 course meal with carefully selected wine, it’ll be time to hit the hay.
+If you’re staying in one of our catered chalets, we’d recommend that, once you’ve unpacked, you enjoy a relaxing soak in the hot tub and an invigorating steam before dinner!
+Then, following a delicious 3 course meal with carefully selected wine, it’ll be time to hit the hay.
 A long day, but well worth it and you’re sure to sleep like a log after all that mountain air….

 DAYS 2, 3 & 4

 Just ski!
 There’s plenty of skiing to keep you entertained in Les Gets/Morzine.
 If you’re feeling more adventurous though you can of course ski further and experience Avoriaz and the rest of the Portes du Soleil, including the notorious Swiss Wall.
-If you’ve chosen to stay at Chalet Virolet, we can advise on ski passes (to make sure you get the most economical option) and of course chat you through runs & routes to make sure you get the most out of your time here.
+If you’ve chosen to stay with Up the Alps, we can advise on ski passes (to make sure you get the most economical option) and of course chat you through runs & routes to make sure you get the most out of your time here.

 - 10am – Check out time.
 Check out is usually 10am, so choose accommodation where you can store your luggage during the day and where they’ll give you somewhere to change at the end of the day.